Cost of Living Comparison Between Sweden and Canada Cost of Living Comparison Between Sweden and Canada

 Monthly Cost of Living

-Sweden is roughly 21% cheaper than Canada on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Sweden is roughly 21% lower than in Canada on average – the gap runs across housing, groceries, transport, and services.

 Currency